Skip to main content

 • A student may be administratively withdrawn from classes for failure to meet course or program prerequisites.

-• Enrollment Services will notify students of an administrative withdrawal.
+• Enrollment Services will notify students of an administrative withdrawal to the student's email listed on their ctcLink account or the student's ctcLink Message Center.

 GRADE CHANGES